Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Case study

 \subsection{Experiments}

-\subsubsection{Identifying Potential Bias in the SVI Covered Building Information}
+\subsubsection{Identifying potential bias in the SVI covered building information}

-For the first experiment, the study aims to detect the potential bias of SVI in representing building information.
+For the Experiment 1, the study aims to detect the potential bias of SVI in representing building information.
 To begin with, we hope to know whether SVI coverage achieves an even distribution across buildings of different function types and sizes, or it is prone to highlight or ignore specific buildings in the built environment.
 The experiment is conducted by comparing interior distribution of the building-level SVI coverage completeness indicator, \textit{CoC-B}, across buildings grouped by building types and sizes.

-Furthermore, we hope to learn whether the SVI captured building information is wrapped compared to original information stored in the form of building footprint in OSM dataset.
+Furthermore, we hope to learn whether the SVI captured building information is representative of the building in reality.
 For building function types such as residential, retail, transport etc., we calculate the area-level frequency indicator, \textit{FoC-A}, and their proportion by count in OSM in each H3 level-9 grid.
-By exploring the linear association between the two indicators, especially interpreting the correlation scores and the regression coefficients, we investigate whether specific building function types are prone to be over-represented or under-represented in SVI compared to be in OSM building footprints.
+By exploring the linear association between the two indicators, especially interpreting the correlation scores and the regression coefficients, we investigate whether specific building function types are prone to be over-represented or under-represented in SVI, i.e.\ whether using SVI to map the built environment is biased.

-\subsubsection{Mapping and Explaining Poorly Represented Neighborhoods in SVI}
+\subsubsection{Mapping and explaining poorly represented neighborhoods in SVI}

-In the second experiment, we aim to identify neighborhoods that are not adequately represented in SVI.
-This investigation is based on the hypothesis that even if SVI provides sufficient coverage in terms of spatial distribution within a neighborhood, it may still lack adequate coverage on building facades or on other urban features.
+In the Experiment 2, we aim to identify neighborhoods that are not adequately represented in SVI.
+This investigation is based on the hypothesis that even if SVI provides sufficient coverage in terms of spatial distribution within a neighborhood, it may still lack adequate coverage on building facades or on other environmental elements.
 Consequently, this insufficiency might hinder a comprehensive representation of the built environment within the neighborhood.
 Examining this hypothesis could help uncover potential biases in numerous neighborhood-focused studies based on SVI data.